custom-components/ble_monitor/docs/config_params.md

       track_device: True
       tracker_scan_interval: 20
       consider_home: 180
+    # ibeacon
+    - uuid: 'e2c56db5-dffb-48d2-b060-d0f5a71096e0'
+      track_device: True
+      tracker_scan_interval: 20
+      consider_home: 180
 ```

 ### mac

-   (string)(Required) The `mac` option (`MAC address` in the UI) is used to identify your device based on its mac-address.
+   (string)(Required if none uuid) The `mac` option (`MAC address` in the UI) is used to identify your device based on its mac-address.
 This allows you to define other additional options for this specific device, to track it and/or to whitelist it with the `discovery` option.
 You can find the MAC address in the attributes of your sensor (`Developers Tools` --> `States`).
+For deleting devices see the instructions [in the FAQ](faq#how-to-remove-devices-and-sensors).

+### uuid

+   (string)(Required if none mac)(Priority higher than mac if both are specified.)
+The `uuid` option (`Beacon UUID` in the UI) is used to identify your device based on its beacon uuid.
+This allows you to define other additional options for this specific device, to track it and/or to whitelist it with the `discovery` option.
+You can find the Beacon UUID and MAC address(may be dynamic) in the attributes of your sensor (`Developers Tools` --> `States`).
 For deleting devices see the instructions [in the FAQ](faq#how-to-remove-devices-and-sensors).

 ### name